 Ultimately, it’s essential to have a set of industry-standard “best practices” for modern data center design and operation available for reference; and it’s even more important for those best practices to be updated regularly.
 The ASHRAE TC 9.9 series has tried to fill that need, and can be a good place to start gaining critical knowledge and information.
 New publications will soon provide information on economizers and on the ASHRAE 90.1 Standard.
 These will be critically important since 90.1 is incorporated into many energy codes and is now removing previous exemptions for economizers in data centers.

-About the expert: Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom &Wilke LLC.
+Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom &Wilke LLC.
 McFarlane has spent more than 35 years in communications consulting, has experience in every segment of the data center industry and was a pioneer in developing the field of building cable design.
 McFarlane also teaches the data center facilities course in the Marist College Institute for Data Center Professional program, is a data center power and cooling expert, is widely published, speaks at many industry seminars and is a corresponding member of ASHRAE TC 9.9 which publishes a wide range of industry guidelines.